szrrizvi/rebacjavalibrary/README.txt

 The GraphParser is not guaranteed to work if the GraphML file is edited manually.

+Support for yEd 3.10.2:
+	The GraphML files created through yEd 3.10.2, contain the "y:PreferredPlacementDescriptor" tag within the "y:EdgeLabel" tag.
+In order to make the GraphParser work with GraphML files (created throught yEd 3.10.2) you must remove the "y:PreferredPlacementDescriptor" tag and all of its contents.
+And make sure there are no empty spaces in the "y:EdgeLabel" body.
+		EX: <y:EdgeLabel ...>Label</y:EdgeLabel>

 When would you need yEd?
 	The only reason you would need to use yEd is if you are adding or manipulating test cases.
 	If you are simply using this as a library or only adding features to this project (without